MPCMEvolution/MPCMArchive/abstracts/15-modelling-stabilising-selection-attraction-ornstein-uhlenbeck-models.md

----
-title: "<strong>Chapter 15:</strong> Modelling Stabilising Selection: the Attraction of Ornstein-Uhlenbeck Models"
+# <strong>Chapter 15:</strong> Modelling Stabilising Selection: the Attraction of Ornstein-Uhlenbeck Models
-date: "2014-06-12"
----

 by **Brian C. O’Meara** and **Jeremy M. Beaulieu**